 The course will explore traditional adaptations from novel to film, or Shakespeare to screen, alongside translations of texts across different media types, including television, comics, podcasts, and poetry.
 Students will be encouraged to identify differences and similarities between a text and its adaptation(s), as well as looking beyond the concept of ‘fidelity’ to ask how else an adaptation might be working.

 On successful completion of the course students will be able to:

 1. Interpret literary and other texts at an advanced undergraduate level.

 2. Identify distinct techniques of different forms and genres.

-(3) an understanding of the aesthetics of adaptation as revealed in specific films.
+3. Analyse and describe the process of adaptation as revealed in specific examples.

 4. Apply critical reasoning, creative thinking, and problem-solving skills to ask and answer complex questions about adaptation.

 5. Design and deliver an effective and efficient oral presentation.

 The course will focus on a small number of texts in a range of genres and styles, some of which might be award-winning or have achieved cult status, some of which might be more obscure or experimental.
 It will require consideration of the historical and cultural contexts of each text, as well as developments in textual forms.